Five years after being dropped from Team USA, Prior Lake's Paula Moltzan earns two minutes in the spotlight

 As happy as she is — she planned on having a celebratory dinner with her coach and fiancé Ryan Mooney on Monday night — her Olympic debut will be just as sorrowful as it was savory.

 Notice her comment about finding the finish line twice in a row?
 Notice that she was the highest U.S. finisher on Monday?
-The course is called the, 'Ice River.'
+The course is called the "Ice River."
 It was fast but not very forgiving.
 And many competitors took the plunge.
 A total of 22 of the 82 skiers entered either failed to finish or disqualified during the first run.
-That included U.S. star Mikaela Shiffrin, a medal hopeful who missed a gate then fell five turns into her run.
+That included U.S. star Mikaela Shiffrin, a medal hopeful who missed a gate and then fell five turns into her run.

 "It's five turns into the Olympics GS," Shiffrin said.
 "So there's disappointment for sure."